-MPRAflow is written in nextflow, python, BASH and R and is compatible with multiple computational architectures including High Performance Compute (HPC) clusters, and is parallelized.
+MPRAflow is written using nextflow, Python, Bash, and R; and can be parallelized with multiple computational architectures including High Performance Compute (HPC) clusters.
 As MPRAflow is a package that allows non-bioinformatic researchers to easily analyze MPRA data, it can greatly increase the usability of this method in labs that do not have in-house bioinformaticians.
-Additionally, MPRAflow can produce correctly formatted files compatible with already available tools for further in-depth bioinformatic analysis (e.g. statistical comparison between different conditions), such as MPRAnalyze13 and provides easily interpretable graphics.
+Additionally, MPRAflow provides easily interpretable graphics and produces files correctly formatted for readily available tools for further in-depth bioinformatic analysis such as MPRAnalyze13.

 Comparisons with other methods

-There are several different varieties of MPRA, such as regular episomal-based MPRA, STARR-seq and others9. lentiMPRA differs from these methods as it provides an ‘in-genome’ readout in a wider range of cell types.
-In STARR-seq, the candidate sequence itself poses as the barcode.
+There are several different varieties of MPRA, such as regular episomal-based MPRA, STARR-seq, and others9. lentiMPRA differs from these methods as it provides an ‘in-genome’ readout in a wider range of cell types.
+In STARR-seq, the candidate sequence itself acts as the barcode.
 This attribute can potentially impact results due to binding of RNA-associated factors and RNA stability of the assayed sequence12.
-Using on average over 30 short 15-20 base pair barcodes per assayed sequence in lentiMPRA reduces this impediment.
-Candidate sequences are usually generated via oligo synthesis, but can also be produced by other processes, such as PCR or DNA-capture based methods.
-Barcodes can be either added as part of the synthesis or via PCR providing a flexibility in cloning design.
-As lentivirus integrates throughout the genome, we introduced antirepressors on either side of the virus that together with having over 30 barcodes per assayed sequences assist in overcoming differences due to varying genomic integration sites.
+Using over thirty (i.e., on average) 15-20nt barcodes per assayed sequence in lentiMPRA reduces this impediment.
+CRSs are usually generated via oligo synthesis, but can also be produced by other processes, such as PCR or DNA-capture based methods.
+Barcodes can be either added as part of the synthesis or via PCR, providing a flexibility in cloning design.
+As lentiviruses integrate throughout the genome, we introduced anti-repressors on either side of the virus that together with having over 30 barcodes per assayed sequences assist in overcoming differences due to varying genomic integration sites.

 Previous MPRA processing tools have mainly focused on CRS library design and determination of CRS activity from count matrices, overlooking the computationally expensive task of processing sequencing data.
 MPRAflow is based on computational methods used in our previous MPRA work11,12,14,15 and contains two utilities: association and count.
 The association utility processes demultiplexed FASTQ files and assigns CRS-barcode pairs in the random pairing design.
-The count utility processes demultiplexed FASTQ files to perform QC across replicates, normalized barcode count tables per CRS, and log2(RNA/DNA) ratios per insert.
+The count utility processes demultiplexed FASTQ files to perform QC across replicates, normalizes barcode count tables per CRS, and quantifies log2(RNA/DNA) ratios per CRS.
 MPRAnalyze inputs can also be produced using the count utility.
 Each utility is executed with a single command on a terminal and both utilities provide easily interpretable visualizations of all analyses performed.

 Experimental Design